-John Rennie is a science writer, editor, and lecturer based in New York.
-He is best known for his 15 years as editor in chief of Scientific American, and for his current work as deputy editor for biology for the online science magazine Quanta, an editorially independent publication of the Simons Foundation.
-Viewers of The Weather Channel know him as the host of the original series Hacking The Planet and co-host of the hit special The Truth About Twisters.
+John Rennie is an award-winning science writer, editor and lecturer based in New York.
+He is best known for his 15 years as editor in chief of Scientific American, and for his current work as deputy editor for biology for Quanta Magazine, an editorially independent science publication of the Simons Foundation.
 He was also the editorial director of McGraw-Hill Education's AccessScience, the highly respected online reference that carries on the tradition of the McGraw-Hill Encyclopedia of Science & Technology.
+Viewers of The Weather Channel may remember him as the host of the 2013 series Hacking The Planet and co-host of the hit special The Truth About Twisters.

 Rennie, who joined Scientific American in 1989, served as its editor in chief (managing the monthly magazine, Scientific American Mind, ScientificAmerican.com and other publications) between 1994 and 2009.
-During his tenure the magazine twice won National Magazine Awards with the single-topic issues What You Need to Know about Cancer (Sept.
+During his tenure, the magazine twice won National Magazine Awards, with the single-topic issues What You Need to Know about Cancer (Sept.
 1996) and A Matter of Time (Sept.
 2002).
 His satirical editorial essay “Okay, We Give Up” (April 2005) was also a finalist in the Essay and Commentary category.
 His 2002 article, “15 Answers to Creationist Nonsense,” is one of the most read and downloaded articles in the history of ScientificAmerican.com.

 From 2011 to 2013, he wrote “The Savvy Scientist” column for the online magazine SmartPlanet.
-He has been an editor at large for the magazine sites Txchnologist and Ecomagination (sponsored by GE).
+He has been an editor at large for the magazine site Txchnologist and Ecomagination (sponsored by GE).

 Follow his ongoing commentary on science, technology, medicine and other matters on Twitter at @tvjrennie.